 During the year ended June 30, 2021, a shareholder of the Company advanced \$10,000 to Eagle Plains upon execution of the LOI on behalf of the Company.
-The loan is non-interest bearing, unsecured, and has with no fixed terms of repayment (note 4).
+The loan was non-interest bearing, unsecured, and had with no fixed terms of repayment.
 On September 22, 2021, the loan was repaid in full.